 11. Langley

-This quaint town, also referred to as “the village by the sea,” boasts a vibrant art scene, featuring galleries, performing arts, and charming cafes and restaurants.
+This quaint town on Whidbey Island is easy to reach via ferry from Seattle.
+It boasts a vibrant art scene, featuring galleries, performing arts, and charming cafes and restaurants.
 Most uniquely, Langley is known for their wide outdoor offerings – visitors can explore trails, admire bald eagles and observe marine mammals at the overlook on Main Street.
 Langley also proudly houses the Langley Whale Center, a non-profit organization dedicated to raising awareness about Pacific Northwest whales and their need for healthy habitats.